New

 • Savings for Costco members can be applied regardless of if you use the program to buy your car or not.
 We love that Costco specific savings can be applied regardless of where you buy your vehicle (through their program or not).
 Be sure to take advantage of these savings if you’re a Costco member.

 • They’re honest.
 Costco isn’t hiding what their program is, you can read about it right on their website.
-I like the fact that they are open and honest about what the Costco Auto Buying Program is, and what it isn’t.
+I like the fact that they are open and honest about what the Costco Auto Buying Pro is, and what it isn’t.

 • Limited selection.
-If you are dead set on purchasing your next vehicle through the Costco Auto Program you have to understand that you may not find the exact vehicle you are looking for from one of the participating car dealerships.
+If you are dead set on purchasing your next vehicle through the Costco Auto Pro you have to understand that you may not find the exact vehicle you are looking for from one of the participating car dealerships.

 FREE Car Buying Help Is Here!